nulllogicone/NullGet/README.md

 # NullGet
-Custom NuGet package server
+A server for custom NuGet packages

-## Azure hosting
+## Hosted on Azure

 http://nullget.azurewebsites.net